Complex Division of Family Property

 This is for couples who do not have a straightforward divorce.
 That’s okay.
 Just because it isn’t simple doesn’t mean it has to be hard.

 There are a few reasons a divorce can be complex.
 Perhaps you own a business together.
 Perhaps you have debt that needs to be fairly divided.
-Whatever your assets and liabilities, don’t believe the myth that you must hire a lawyer just because you have property that needs to be divided.
+Whatever your assets and liabilities, with the help of our mediator, you will be able to come to a resolution on all.
+Our mediation success rate after just one half-day session is 9/10.

 There are three steps to completing this type of divorce.